NuclearRedeye/dinosaur-field-guide/README.md

-# TypeScript Web Application
+# Dinosaur Field Guide

-A TypeScript web application template that can be used as a seed for new projects.
+A custom Dino Dana Dinosaur Field Guide for the Kids

 # Getting Started